-Final thoughts on Where to Stay on the Amalfi Coast
+Final Thoughts on Where to Stay in Amalfi Coast

 Above we broke down the 5 best towns on the Amalfi by travel interest and style.
 With so much to see and do on the Amalfi Coast, you’ll definitely want to base yourself in a town you properly vibe with.

 Still don’t know where to stay on the Amalfi Coast?
 Need more inspiration?
 Check out this break down on the Amalfi Coast’s best towns!

 To recap, our top hostel is Ave Gratia Plena.
 It’s clean, comfortable and reasonably priced, with a convenient location to match.
-The best hotel on the Amalfi Coast is Plaza Hotel Sorrento, as it offers guests a luxurious home aweay from home, complete with a rooftop terrace and swimming pool!
+The best hotel on the Amalfi Coast is Plaza Hotel Sorrento, as it offers guests a luxurious home away from home, complete with a rooftop terrace and swimming pool!

 Have you been to the Amalfi Coast?
 Did we miss anything?
 Let us know below!